knative/docs/docs/install/Knative-with-AKS.md

    --filename https://raw.githubusercontent.com/knative/serving/v0.5.0/third_party/config/build/clusterrole.yaml
    ```

+1. To complete the install of Knative and its dependencies, run the
-1. Then run the `kubectl apply` command without the `-l` flag to complete the
+   `kubectl apply` command again, this time without the `--selector`
-   install of Knative and its dependencies:
+   flag, to complete the install of Knative and its dependencies:

    ```bash
    kubectl apply --filename https://github.com/knative/serving/releases/download/v0.5.0/serving.yaml \